 There have been many recent advances in endoscopic imaging techniques.
 The purpose of most of these techniques is early detection of dysplasia, which might elude standard endoscopic visualization.
 Clinical use of new imaging is limited principally to specialized centers, but future widespread application of an imaging method for early dysplasia detection is a certainty.

-The aim of chromoendoscopy is to detect ...
+The aim of chromoendoscopy ...